vasdee/git-tag-flow/README.md

 ### Deploying to environment via tag

-For reference, this particular build pipeline extract is from Azure Devops.
+For reference, this particular build pipeline extract is for Azure Devops pipelines.

 ```yaml
 variables: